51nk0r5w1m/resume/README.md

 # My Resume

 This is the [source code](./resume.typ) of my resume.
-Compiled versions can be found in the GitHub artefacts on each build.
+Compiled versions can be found in the GitHub artifacts on each build.

 ## Copyright and License